blegas78/autoSplitters/readme-HZD.md

 ## Variants & Scan Region settings (notice me senpai)

+### PC (memory based)*

+You should be using this variant if on pc.
+You may deviate.

+> This should be available in LiveSplit itself soon™️ and the `.asl` file can be found in `src/HZD variants/pc/hzd`

 ### Normal

-You should be using this variant.
-You may deviate tho
+You should be using this variant if doing runs on console.
+You may deviate.

  - Scan Region settings
    - X is set to 99